bparanj/crystal/programming/iac/docs/experiments/www-domain.md

 ### 3. Check SSL Certificate

 Ensure that the SSL certificate covers both the root domain and the `www` subdomain.
-If you're using Caddy, it typically handles this for you, but verifying can be useful.
+If you're using Caddy, it  handles this for you, but verifying can be useful.
 You can inspect the certificate with:

 ```bash
 openssl s_client -connect clickplan.net:443 -servername clickplan.net | openssl x509 -noout -text